sagemath/sagewiki_to_gh-2022-10-10/days16/projects.md

 PEOPLE: Robert Miller, Martin Albrecht (hopefully), wstein, michael

+  * Robert Miller and William Stein succeeded in making a first very rough Cython module that links in GAP as a library and allows one to type commands to the interpreter.
+See http://trac.sagemath.org/sage_trac/ticket/6391   This proof-of-concept that not only can GAP be linked as a library instead of used via pexpect, but that the result is likely to be  *better* than libPARI and libSingular, in that one has full access to the GAP interpreter scripts and capabilities (just like embedding Python allows for that).
+Also, it turns out that so far there are no issues because of the GAP memory manager.

 == Python implementation of Ford-Fulkerson algorithm ==

 PEOPLE: Robert Miller, brian, michael, tom